tobchen/person-picker/README.md

 The user is presented with a choice to exclude persons for this script's runtime.
 Either enter a comma-separated list of numbers for persons to exclude or leave a blank line to continue.

 The *Person Picker* will now randomly propose a person (considering every non-excluded person's weights), and the user can either accept the proposal (type `y`) or reject it.
-Each pass will readjust very non-excluded person's weight and resave the settings file.
+Each pass will readjust every non-excluded person's weight and resave the settings file.

 Note that to properly work the *Person Picker's* user needs rights to:
 - Read the settings file